 Parents should also make their children realize that there is something vastly more important than money.
 They should give them enough time to make them realize the value of all those tiny little things which give us happiness.
 But, quite often, we seem to forget this.
 Perhaps it is the nature of humans to make such follies.
 But if we want our future generations to grow up into good human beings, rather than into money-hungry clever devils, we must impart them the best of values, as far as our ability will allow us to.

-But the situations are changed.
-Now even education is also a business.
+But the situations have changed.
+Now, even education is also a business.
 A government teacher will ask the student to come for tuition to him with a monthly payment of tuition fee.
-A private college will collect thousands of rupees as the donation.
+A private college will collect thousands of rupees as a donation.
 These days we are all purchasing education.

 When there are no morals and ethics in educational institutions how can we expect a student to get them from that institute?
 These days educated persons are also never bothered about taking bribes.
-They will never feel bad about that.
-Another issue is they feel as if they are doing a service to the people by discharging their duties.
+Another issue is that they feel as if they are doing a service to the people by discharging their duties.